lmanzanillas/DRASTIC/README.md

 ![Alt text](figures/blue_calibration.png)

 ## Calibration factor
-The first parameter that we need to find is the calibration factor that will allow to convert pixel to mm.
-To this end the function
+The first parameter that we need to find is the calibration factor that will allow us to convert pixel to mm.
+For this the function
 ```python
 get_calibration_factor
 ```